BAsh2365/E2E_Databricks_Data_Project_With_Vaccination_Data/README.md

-**With all of that being said, for my first E2E Data project, this was a lot of fun!
+**With that being said, for my first E2E Data project, this was a lot of fun!
 Continuing to learn as I go along :).
 If you have any pointers/feedback, or suggestions, please let me know!**

 <img width="480" height="264" alt="image" src="https://github.com/user-attachments/assets/b2efe968-e1c5-4d47-8a03-6e6d23190293" />